Product manager

 A product manager (PM) is a professional role that is responsible for the development of products for an organization, known as the practice of product management.
 Product managers own the product strategy behind a product (physical or digital), specify its functional requirements, and manage feature releases.
 Product managers coordinate work done by many other functions (like software engineers, data scientists, and product designers), and are ultimately responsible for product outcomes.
-Product managers traditionally resided in the marketing organizations of technology companies, but have since additionally become staples of engineering and even product-specific teams.

 Definition

-A product manager considers numerous factors such as the intended customer or user of a product, the products offered by the competition, and how well the product fits with the company's business model.
+A product manager considers numerous factors such as the intended customer or user of a product, the products the competition offers, and how well the product fits with the company's business model.
 The scope of a product manager varies greatly, some may manage one or more product lines and others (especially in large companies) may manage small components or features of a product.

-In the financial services industry (banking, insurance etc.), product managers manage financial products (for example, credit card portfolios), their profit and loss, and also determine the business development strategy.
+In the financial services industry (banking, insurance, etc.), product managers manage financial products (for example, credit card portfolios), their profit and loss, and also determine the business development strategy.

 The term is often confused with other similar roles, such as: